Music for Learning - Unit 1

 - notate the pitch and rhythm for ‘Plainsies Clapsies’ and ‘Bluebells’

-- link learning to Science: push and pull
+- link learning to Science: push and pull.

-Year 1 Lesson 2 Series:
+In Year 1 Lesson 2 Series, students will:

 - sing in tune in unison and keep a steady beat